 It’s hard to underestimate the significance of this simple statement

 Sizes and colours are, literally, woven into the fabric of the apparel industry – they are everywhere.
 This means that information on a style overall, but also on its sizes and on its colours, needs to be everywhere in your stock management EPOS system.
-But normal stock systems present a line of data for each separate size and colour – so not on the style overall, not on the total stock and not on the total sales.
+But normal stock systems present a line of data for each separate size and colour – so not on the style overall, not on the styles total stock and not on the styles total sales.

-Don’t get the totals for each style without a lot of extra work
+You don’t get the totals for each style without a lot of extra work

-Yet the only way we humans can quickly and intuitively access how a style is performing overall is to see these totals.
+Yet the only way we humans can quickly and intuitively access how a style is performing overall is to see these style totals.
 Totals for stock, totals for sales, totals for values – seeing lots of separate sizes and colours does not give us these.
-Surprisingly, normal / general stock system will just not give you these total.
+Surprisingly, normal / general stock system will just not give you these totals.